How to Cook Indian Food Faster in stainless steel kitchenware!

 Indian food is renowned for its delicious flavor, spices, and variety of dishes.
 However, many people shy away from cooking Indian food at home because they believe it takes too long to prepare.
 While it's true that some Indian dishes can take hours to cook, there are many ways to cook Indian food faster.
 In this blog, we'll share some tips and tricks to help you prepare your favorite Indian dishes in less time.

 Having any pressure cooker isn’t enough.
 It should be of premium quality like the ones made by Avias world.
-They use high quality stainless steel to manufacture their cookers and also manufacture induction friendly cookware.
+They use high quality stainless steel to manufacture their best pressure cooker in India and also manufacture induction friendly cookware.

 2. Use Frozen Vegetables